 - The solar system installed will be considered a “hobby” system and you may have to be liable for any risks to the condominium

 If you have ongoing or upcoming renovations that involve any roof works, it might be the best time for you to consider installing solar!
 Solar installers will be able to utilise the same scaffolding that is already set up, allowing you to negotiate for a lower installation cost.
-Your installer will also be able to incorporate the solar panel’s electrical/cable provisions into your property’s electrical system more easily while your property is being built or renovated.
+Your installer will also be able to incorporate the solar panel’s electrical/cable provisions into your property’s electrical system more easily to conceal any external cables while your property is being built or renovated.

 Pricing & Costs